COVID-19 Campus Updates

 Employment & Hiring Information

 In response to COVID-19, the college has implemented steps to reduce spending.
 These include a new hiring and salary program for reviewing non-teaching positions in advance of recruitment, pausing recruitment and hiring, suspending non-critical purchases, and requiring a requisition for all purchases.
-More details are online here.
+More details about COVID-19 campus operations. .

 Students can learn more here under the Student Employment tab.